Whelped 6/11/19: 4 bicolor males, 1 bicolor female; 1 black female

 Mr. Green (Rudi) went to Wisconsin for obedience competition and Schutzhund.
 Miss Pink (Sadie) went to Pennsylvania for agility and obedience competition and therapy dog work.
 Miss Gray (Duchess) went to NW Montana, Mr. Blue (Ruger) went to southern Wyoming and Mr. Purple (Kaiser) went to Colorado as pets.
 Mr. Brown (Radik) went to Colorado as a pet and hopefully therapy dog.

-Radik (Celhaus Radik of Eagle Vista) at 1 year 10 months
+Radik (Celhaus Radik of Eagle Vista RI) at 3 years

 Name Story: Radik is German/Czech for “Famous ruler” and is pronounced “Rah-deek”.

 “We’re on a long camping trip, currently in Arkansas, and he’s met so many people that love him💕.
 Our next-door campers lost their 15-year-old mastiff just recently and Radik just sat with man and let the man pet him, and pet him, and pet him.
 And his wife gave him treats and talked and talked to him.
 It was very sweet.
 He is such a good boy and is friendly to all people and all dogs he meets (except the grumpy ones and I don’t let him near those).
 We love him so very much.
 Thank you for being such a wonderful breeder!”

 Radik at 2 years 11 months

 “Radik on a camping trip with us through Kansas, Missouri, Arkansas and Texas.
 He travels great and has not once tried to hurt any of the many ill-mannered dogs that have come charging out at us (one even slightly nipped the back of my leg!).
 He is protective of the truck and camper though.”

 Photo 1: “Radik in front of the Missouri River.”